Fall Leaf Pick-Up

 Spring Leaf Collection

 Spring leaf collection is not conducted by the city of Greenfield.
-If you wish, you may elect to bring the leaves to the city’s drop off center.
+If you wish, you may elect to bring the leaves to the city’s drop off center, located at 4551 S. 52nd Street.